jpgough/jpgough.github.io/_posts/2019-05-30-jalba-advocate.md

+---
+layout: post
-JAlba 2019 Session Report - Becoming a Developer Advocate
+title: "JAlba 2019 Session Report - Becoming a Developer Advocate"
+date: 2019-05-30
+---

 I proposed this sessions as I was interested to discuss the idea of developer advocates and how that relates to developers looking to move into that type of role.
 I was also interested in the difference between advocates that are paid/funded and someone who is advocate for their own brand/project's sake.